-• English, in terms of understanding how to identify bias and to explore audience of scientific literature.
+• English, in terms of understanding how to identify bias and explore audience of scientific literature.
 Students have the opportunity to present information in a variety of ways, whether this be through written reports, spoken presentations, or other means of communicating science.

-- Geography, in terms of an understanding of the environment and chemical impacts.
+- Geography, in terms of an understanding of ecosystems and our impact upon them.